 4. People who want to challenge the stigma that exists in society.

 5. People who want to channel their experiences of homelessness and/or housing vulnerability to make change happen.

 6. People who want to work in the museums or in community campaigning – or both!

 7. People who can commit to all dates for the September foundation – 6th, 7th, 13th, 14th, 20th, 21th, 27th and 28th.

-Successful applicants will take part in an intensive foundation over 8 days in September 2018 (2 days per week) and will then have the opportunity to spend 5 months as a paid Creative Freelancer developing a project with MoH from October 2018 to February 2019
+Successful applicants will take part in an intensive foundation over 8 days in September 2018 (2 days per week) and we will then have a few paid opportunities for some trainees to spend 5 months as a paid Creative Freelancer developing a project with MoH from October 2018 to February 2019.

 Each Catalyst trainee will be supported to deliver a change-making mini-project by the end of the programme – an event, a workshop, a display, a piece of direct action or a digital campaign.